-Stablecoins: Spectacular Idea or Scam for the Gullible?
+Stablecoins: Spectacular Cryptocurrencies or Scam for the Gullible?

 Can’t wrap your head around stablecoins?
 You’re not alone.